Amon Tobin: Bricolage, Permutation and Supermodified (1997–2002)

 Over the next several years, Tobin released three albums.
 Bricolage, released in 1997, was the culmination of two projects Tobin had started after his debut album earlier that year.
 His third album Permutation was released in 1998.
-Independent radio stations aired Tobin's pieces during the summer of 1998 to positive listener reaction from conventional jazz aficionados, who identified with the computer-generated drums and composition.
 In the late 1990s, sample-based music was becoming more popular with a wide range of emerging and developing genres, but Tobin himself was still largely unknown.
 Tobin's style of music was not seen as definitively belonging to one genre or another.
 The critics that commented on Bricolage and Permutation gave them positive reviews and they are often mentioned, by later reviewers and interviewers, as classic albums of the time.
 Pitchfork acclaimed the use of jazz instrument samples, comparing him to famous composers Quincy Jones and Miles Davis.
 In a 1999 review, they awarded Bricolage a very rare 10/10 and said that it was "one of the most inventive records of the decade."

 Tobin released his fourth album, Supermodified in 2000.
 The album is regarded as his most commercial album to date.
 Critic reviews were generally positive, with Pitchfork rating the album 9.1/10, and Stylus Magazine saying, "Not many studio-bound electronic musicians could put forward such a vivid and dynamic statement or make it as entertaining and downright funky as Supermodified has managed to do."

 Out From Out Where, Chaos Theory and Foley Room (2002–2008)

 In 2002, Tobin relocated to Montreal, Quebec, Canada where he had spent time previously at Ninja Tune's North American Headquarters.
 Tobin lived in the industrial area of Old Montreal to avoid noise complaints from neighbors after dark.
 There he produced his fifth album Out From Out Where released that same year.
 This was his first album created primarily in a professional studio.
 He later released a single, Verbal, taken from Out From Out Where.
 Otis Hart of Dusted Magazine said that Tobin's style of producing had come into its own.
 He acclaimed Tobin's "refined sense of tempo".

 In January 2004, Tobin was contracted by video game company Ubisoft Montreal to compose the soundtrack for the third installment of their critically successful Tom Clancy's Splinter Cell series, Tom Clancy's Splinter Cell: Chaos Theory.
 To facilitate using the music in a video game, where the level of action or plot can change in real-time, each track was broken down by Tobin into four distinct but similar parts based on their level of intensity.
 The game's developers could then use each section to provide music based on the actions of the player.
-Despite not being an official album in Tobin's discography, it was considered a ground breaking work in the world of video game sound tracks described as "an entirely new era of media" by Tiny Mix Tapes.
+Despite not being an official album in Tobin's discography, it was considered a groundbreaking work in the world of video game sound tracks described as "an entirely new era of media" by Tiny Mix Tapes.